History of Ivanka Trump in Timeline

 In 2006, Ivanka Trump was a guest judge on Project Runway's third season.

-2007: Donated to Hillary Clinton's Presidential Campaign
+2007: Donation to Hillary Clinton's Campaign

 In 2007, Ivanka Trump donated $1,000 to the presidential campaign of then-Senator Hillary Clinton.

-2007: Partnership with Dynamic Diamond Corp.
+2007: Partnership with Dynamic Diamond Corp

 In 2007, Ivanka Trump formed a partnership with Dynamic Diamond Corp. to create Ivanka Trump Fine Jewelry.